NathanBlais/UCM-TinyOS-Network-Implementation/README.md

 # Introduction
-This skeleton code is the basis for the CSE160 network project.
-Additional documentation on what is expected will be provided as the school year continues.
+This code is the based on https://github.com/UCMAndesLab/CSE160-Project-Skeleton-Code.

 # General Information
 ## Data Structures